PrasannaGajbhiye/CMPE273_Assignment2/README.md

 # CMPE273_Assignment2
 # CRUD Location Service

 The location service has the following REST endpoints to store and retrieve locations.
-All the data must be persisted into MongoDB.
+All the data persists into MongoDB.
 For Go application to MongoDB, driver mgo has been used.

 ## Usage